+Suppose further that $X$ is non-hyperelliptic and it is embedded in $\mathbb{P}^{g-1}$ by its canonical embedding.
+Let $H$ be a theta hyperplane to $X$.
+The intersection of this hyperplane and the curve gives the following divisor on $X$:

 for some $P_{i} \in X$.
-The equivalence class of the divisor $\frac{1}{2} H \cap X$ is an effective theta characteristic.
+The equivalence class of the divisor $\frac{1}{2} H \cdot X$ is an effective theta characteristic.
 Conversely, given an effective theta characteristic, there exists a hyperplane $H \subset \mathbb{P}^{g-1}$ such that $D = \frac{1}{2}H \cdot X$, so $H$ is tangent to $X$ at $g-1 $ points.

-For $X$ as above, odd theta characteristics coincide with the effective theta characteristics, and thus we can state the following well known result. \\ \begin{thm} There are $2^{g-1}\left( 2^{g} -1 \right)$ theta hyperplanes to $X$, in natural bijection with the odd theta characteristics of $X$. \end{thm}
+For $X$ as above, odd theta characteristics coincide with the effective theta characteristics, and thus we can state the following result (see \cite{CapEdo}). \begin{thm} There are $2^{g-1}\left( 2^{g} -1 \right)$ theta hyperplanes to $X$, in natural bijection with the odd theta characteristics of $X$. \end{thm}

-Using this we can define the 2-torsion subgroup as follows.
-Let $TH$ be the set of theta hyperplanes to $X$, viewed as elements of the function field $X$.
-The 2-torsion subgroup of $J$ is generated by classes of divisors of the form
+The $2-$torsion subgroup is computed as follows.
+Let $TH$ be the set of defining equations of the theta hyperplanes to $X$.
+We observe that the quotient of two elements of $TH$ is an element of the function field of $X$ and thus we can consider its divisor.
+The $2$-torsion subgroup of $J$ is generated by classes of divisors of the form